 News and Events

-New !
-Runway Rehabilitation Project Begins May 12, 2014
+New!
+Skyhaven Runway Rehabilitation Project Begins July 14, 2014

-The Runway 2/20 Rehabilitation Project at the Keene Airport will begin on May 12.
-2014.
-During construction, the runway will be closed for an extended period (45 days).
-Runway 14/32 will be available for use except when the intersection work is completed.
-Please check the Federal Aviation Administration’s Notices to Airmen (NOTAMs) regularly for runway and taxiway closure information.
-Please contact the Airport Director for additional project information at 603-357-9835.
+The Runway 15-33 Reconstruction and Extension Project at the Skyhaven Airport began on July 14th, 2014.
+During construction, the runway will be displaced, shortened, and occasionally closed through the summer and early fall months of 2014.
+Please check the Federal Aviation Administration’s Notices to Airmen (NOTAMs) regularly for runway closure information.
+Please contact the Skyhaven Airport at 603-332-0005 or visit http://www.skyhavennh.com/ for additional project information.

 New 4-Year FAA Reauthorization